 In other words, are we going to age well?

 Why?
 Because the serotonin surge from wine is only temporary.
 Then, like all good things, the serotonin levels drop below what they were earlier and boom, you’re worse off than you were before.
-Anxiety levels raise.
+Anxiety levels rise.
 And the cycle starts all over again.